 Packaging

-POP-BDEs wastes should be properly packaged for ease of transport and before storage as a safety measure to reduce the risk of leaks and spills.
+POP-BDE wastes should be properly packaged for ease of transport and before storage as a safety measure to reduce the risk of leaks and spills.
 For transporting POP-BDEs wastes from generators’ premises or public collection points to waste treatment facilities, the wastes should be properly packaged.

 Packaging of solid POP-BDE wastes

 The packaging of solid POP-BDE wastes can include corrugated cartons lined with protective anti-seepage plastic bags.